phillipSloan/ComputationalLogic/Readme.md

 sentence1(C) --> determiner(N,M1,M2,C),noun(N,M1),verb_phrase(N,M2).
 sentence1([(H:-not(B))]) --> determiner(N,M1,M2,[(H:-B)]),noun(N,M1),verb_phrase(N,not(M2)).
 ```
-This implements a special case where, if the verb phrase is negative, we pass the negative rule but borrow the determiner of the positive case.
+This implements a special case where, if the verb phrase is negative, we pass the negative rule but borrow the standard determiner from the positive case.
 The modification is more straight forward for proper nouns:
 ```
 sentence1([(L:-true)]) --> proper_noun(N,X),verb_phrase(N,X=>L).
 sentence1([(not(L):-true)]) --> proper_noun(N,X),verb_phrase(N,not(X=>L)).